PADL/libbrowserid/doc/gss-browserid.md

       -oPubkeyAuthentication=no -oPasswordAuthentication=no server.browserid.org
     % sshd -f /etc/sshd\_config -o PubkeyAuthentication=no -o PasswordAuthentication=no

-Note that if the server name has aliases (i.e. you can't guarantee which name the client will choose, you'll also need to set the GSSAPIStrictAcceptorCheck=no option.
+Note that if the server name has aliases (i.e. you can''t guarantee which name the client will choose, you''ll also need to set the GSSAPIStrictAcceptorCheck=no option.

 ### IMAP

 The Cyrus IMAP server works fine with the GSS BrowserID mechanism.
-Note that if you haven't configured mutual authentication, you will need to apply the patch in contrib/cyrus-sasl.patch and rebuild the GS2 plugin.
+Note that if you haven''t configured mutual authentication, you will need to apply the patch in contrib/cyrus-sasl.patch and rebuild the GS2 plugin.

-It's also possible to use the OS X Mail application with GSS BrowserID.
+It''s also possible to use the OS X Mail application with GSS BrowserID.
 You will need to build a small plugin that allows the mechanism to pose as the GSSAPI SASL mechanism.
 See contrib/BrowserIDHelper.